Freedom of Information

 · Other staffing details

-Details of GPs and staff at our practice can be found on this website.
+How available: Details of GPs and staff at our practice can be found on this website.

 Meetings specifically with pharmaceutical companies and other medical suppliers.
 We would expect as a minimum that this information should include the name of the company, the date and, if appropriate, the name of the member(s) of staff attending (if recorded), together with a general indication of the category of meeting, for example marketing or promotion.
 The names of staff attending should include any senior managers and any medically qualified staff if this information is recorded.
 Charges: For paper copies only.